stephaneworkspace/backupmysystemusb2ub/README.rst

 backupmystemusb2usb is a GPLv3-liscensed Python package for backup usb key

-It run on Python 3.7 and has no Python dependencies
+It run on Python 3.7 and has on Python dependencies with pyyaml==5.1.2

 Installation
 ------------